guru-CAST/AIP_SnapshotCleaner/README.md

 - requests
 - PyYAML

+Refer to [Installing Python Modules] (https://docs.python.org/3.6/installing/) webpage for more information on how to install Python modules.

 ## First time setup
 1. Copy the files and folder into a folder named AIP_SnapshotCleaner.
 2. Create a blank folder named __logs__ in the newly created folder.